marklogic/marklogic-docker/README.md

 2. Database replication will only work for configurations having a single container per host, with matching hostname.
 3. Using the "leave" button in the Admin interface to remove a node from a cluster may not succeed, depending on your network configuration.
 Use the Management API remove a node from a cluster.
 See: [https://docs.marklogic.com/REST/DELETE/admin/v1/host-config](https://docs.marklogic.com/REST/DELETE/admin/v1/host-config).
 4. Rejoining a node to a cluster, that had previously left that cluster, may not succeed.
-5. MarkLogic will default to the UTC timezone.
+5. MarkLogic Server will default to the UTC timezone.
-6. By default, MarkLogic runs as the root user.
-To run MarkLogic as a non-root user, see the following references:
+6. By default, MarkLogic Server runs as the root user.
+To run MarkLogic Server as a non-root user, see the following references:
    1. [https://help.marklogic.com/Knowledgebase/Article/View/start-and-stop-marklogic-server-as-non-root-user](https://wiki.marklogic.com/pages/createpage.action?spaceKey=PM&title=1&linkCreation=true&fromPageId=220243563)
    2. [https://help.marklogic.com/Knowledgebase/Article/View/306/0/pitfalls-running-marklogic-process-as-non-root-user](https://wiki.marklogic.com/pages/createpage.action?spaceKey=PM&title=2&linkCreation=true&fromPageId=220243563)